JordyKieto/NubianMaps/README.md

 >Add caching layer to reduce number of API calls to DB; store all businesnes aftef first page pageload, also must work with update

->Create Tests for Navbar select & deselect
+>~~Create Tests for Navbar select & deselect~~
->Implement babel-plugin-react-require
+>~~Implement babel-plugin-react-require~~
+>Create test for checking that index is always served
+>Create test for checking Maps component.didMount is succesful